Connie Field

-Connie Field is a director of documentary features.
+Connie Field is an American film director known for her work in documentaries.

-Her works include The Life and Times of Rosie the Riveter (1980), Forever Activists (1990), Freedom on My Mind (1994) and Have You Heard From Johannesburg (2010).
+Her works include The Life and Times of Rosie the Riveter (1980), Forever Activists (1990), Freedom on My Mind (1994) and Have You Heard from Johannesburg (2010).

-Her resume have been nominated for two Academy Awards, and other film awards, including a Primetime Emmy, the Sundance Grand Jury Prize and two International Documentary Association Best Feature and Series awards.
+Field's works have received numerous awards and nominations.
+Among other recognitions, Freedom on My Mind won the Grand Jury Prize for Best Documentary at the 1994 Sundance Film Festival, and was nominated for an Academy Award for Best Documentary Feature at the 67th Academy Awards; Have You Heard from Johannesburg won the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking at the 64th Primetime Emmy Awards.

 Early life

 Field was born to a Jewish family in Washington, D.C. and was a full-time organizer for social causes in the late 1960s and 1970s in Boston and New York City.
-She was a journalist for The Old Mole, a radical New Left oriented underground newspaper and a member of Boston Newsreel, one of a group of independent filmmaking and distribution organizations around the country, which made over 60 documentaries in conjunction with grass-roots organizers to serve as catalysts for social change.
-Upon moving to New York City, she worked for The People’s Coalition for Peace and Justice and the Indochina Peace Campaign, both national organizations working for a just end to the war in Vietnam.
+She was a journalist for The Old Mole, a radical New Left-oriented underground newspaper and a member of Boston Newsreel, one of a group of independent filmmaking and distribution organizations around the country, which made over 60 documentaries in conjunction with grass-roots organizers to serve as catalysts for social change.
+Upon moving to New York City, she worked for The People's Coalition for Peace and Justice and the Indochina Peace Campaign, both national organizations working for a just end to the Vietnam War.
 During this time, she discovered a history never taught her generation of the many struggles for social equality achieved by previous generations.
 Both the importance of this discovery and her commitment to social justice would shape the rest of her life and work.